Palatis/XAppDebug/README.md

 1. For users with EdXposed or LSPosed using "application scope", attach this module to `android` system package.
-2. For users with Work profile, clone this app into your Work folder, and toggle apps you want to debug there.
+2. For users with Work profile, install this all in **both** your Main profile and Work profile.
+Attach to `android` package in your **Main** profile, and tick the apps you want to debug in the according profile.

 ## Special Thanks